JLLEW/Alghoritms-and-data-structures/README.md

-## All task descriptions in txt files
+## All exercises descripitons in txt files